-Management of Dothistroma Needle Blight is overseen by a Programme Board, (Terms of Reference) set up in 2009.
-The Forestry Commission’s research programme includes: disease surveillance; monitoring of the disease’s extent, severity and impact; increasing our understanding of the fungal biology and disease epidemiology; and investigations into potential management strategies.
+Management of Dothistroma Needle Blight is overseen by a Programme Board.
+Our research programme includes: disease surveillance; monitoring of the disease’s extent, severity and impact; increasing our understanding of the fungal biology and disease epidemiology; and investigations into potential management strategies.

 - reduce collateral damage from other pests and diseases (e.g. bark beetles).

-Forestry Commission Scotland has established a forest tree nursery transition scheme, which provides support for infected forest tree nurseries in Scotland, conditional on their setting out and implementing a Dothistroma needle blight resilience action plan for their nursery.
+The forest tree nursery transition scheme - provides support for infected forest tree nurseries in Scotland, conditional on setting out and implementing a Dothistroma needle blight resilience action plan for the nursery.

 Within the European Union the movement of pine plants intended for planting is regulated though plant passport arrangements.
 Our plant health authorities inspect growers of pine each year, and only grant authorisation to issue passports if a place of production and its immediate vicinity is free from DNB.
 In the event that DNB is found on plants, they must be destroyed and authorisation to issue passports will not be granted for that place of production.
 In exceptional cases authorisation may be granted to move asymptomatic pine to specified regions within Britain where DNB is already present.
 Growers of pine plants for planting are obliged to inform the relevant Plant Health Authority if they suspect that DNB is present.